 The most basic mistake a student can commit is to take the exam without taking any practice tests.
 This is like trying to scale Mt.
 Everest without any experience of trekking at the least.
 A student would be better suited to take the exam if and only when he/she takes enough mock tests and also when he/she starts getting their desired score for at least 4 consecutive mock tests with little or no fluctuation in the scores.

 One more additional point in this is the quality of the tests, there are a plethora of mock tests available in the market, but only a few can be worth it.
-Manya Education is the best when it comes to any sort of practice material and simulated tests.
+Manya – The Princeton Review is the best when it comes to any sort of practice material and simulated tests.

 In addition, make sure that you simulate the actual exam in your mocks, as close as you can get.
 Take the timed tests and follow the simulated test-taking guidelines.
 Never take the test with too many breaks, take the full test in one go with pre-defined breaks.
 Also do not skip the AWA section while taking the GRE practice tests.
 While taking your mock tests, make sure there are no disturbances.
 No human intervention and also keep the mobile off the room.

 We have seen students trying to prepare for the exam within a matter of days, while some students might be lucky and may get their way with the exam.
 This path is a particularly dangerous way to tread through.
 The GRE needs sufficient time and no matter how well one is with Verbal and Quant, the exam always has something up its sleeve to surprise us.
 So, give the exam the sufficient time that it needs.
-One month of coaching and a commensurate amount of practice should do.
+Whole GRE syllabus require one month of coaching and a commensurate amount of practice.
 Taking the exam too soon or even too slow, that is taking too much of a gap between the classes and the exam, would hurt your prospects at the desired score.